ValkyreCaine/deep-learning-challenge/README.md

 ## Overview of the Analysis

-The purpose of this analysis was to create a binary classifier using deep learning techniques to predict whether applicants funded by Alphabet Soup will be successful in their ventures.
-Using machine learning and neural networks, I analyzed a dataset of more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-The goal was to create a predictive model that could help the foundation select applicants with the best chance of success, ultimately optimizing their funding decisions and maximizing the impact of their charitable contributions.
+The purpose of this analysis was to create a resource for nonprofits to use to aid in the expectation of whether applicants funded by Alphabet Soup will be successful in their ventures.
+I fed the model historical data of more than 34,000 organizations that have received funding from Alphabet Soup in the past to predict future outcomes by adjusting it's architecture and parameters to improve the predictive accuracy of the model.

-## Results
+## Results:
 ### Data Preprocessing

 • **Target Variable:**
-  - `IS_SUCCESSFUL` - This binary variable indicates whether the funding was used effectively (1 for successful, 0 for unsuccessful)
+  - `IS_SUCCESSFUL` - This binary variable was targeted because of it's desired outcome of the model (1 for successful, 0 for unsuccessful)

 • **Feature Variables:**
-  - `APPLICATION_TYPE` - Alphabet Soup application type (after binning rare categories as "Other")
+  - `APPLICATION_TYPE`
-  - `AFFILIATION` - Affiliated sector of industry
+  - `AFFILIATION`
-  - `CLASSIFICATION` - Government organization classification (after binning rare categories as "Other")
+  - `CLASSIFICATION`
-  - `USE_CASE` - Use case for funding
+  - `USE_CASE`
-  - `ORGANIZATION` - Organization type
+  - `ORGANIZATION`
-  - `STATUS` - Active status
+  - `STATUS`
-  - `INCOME_AMT` - Income classification
+  - `INCOME_AMT`
-  - `SPECIAL_CONSIDERATIONS` - Special considerations for application
+  - `SPECIAL_CONSIDERATIONS`
-  - `ASK_AMT` - Funding amount requested
+  - `ASK_AMT`

-• **Variables Removed:**
+• **Variables Removed:** Removed to reduce noise in model as they are unique values, not characteristics of predictability
-  - `EIN` - Employer Identification Number (unique identifier, not predictive)
+  - `EIN` - Employer Identification Number (not predictive)
-  - `NAME` - Organization name (unique identifier, not predictive)
+  - `NAME` - Organization name (not predictive)

 ### Compiling, Training, and Evaluating the Model

 • **Base Model Architecture:**
   - **Input Layer:** 43 features (after preprocessing and one-hot encoding)
-  - **First Hidden Layer:** 80 neurons with ReLU activation
+  - **First Hidden Layer:** 80 neurons with ReLU activation (Almost double the amount of the input features)
-  - **Second Hidden Layer:** 30 neurons with ReLU activation
+  - **Second Hidden Layer:** 30 neurons with ReLU activation (Smaller second layer to create a funnel effect)
   - **Output Layer:** 1 neuron with sigmoid activation (for binary classification)
-  - **Total Parameters:** Approximately 4,000+ trainable parameters

-• **Rationale for Architecture:**
-  - Used ReLU activation for hidden layers to prevent vanishing gradient problem
-  - Sigmoid activation for output layer appropriate for binary classification
-  - Started with roughly 2x the input features for first layer (common rule of thumb)
-  - Second layer with fewer neurons to create a funnel effect
+  - **The Why:** A control group with a healthy number of neurons was needed before assessing the model for changes.
+ReLU is the best activation to use for the first and second hidden layers as we were building the model off an "if" statement that required minimal computational power.
+Sigmoid is best for the output layer as the model needs to provide a "yes" or "no" answer keeping it simplististic and minimizing the oppurtunity to over saturate our model.

 • **Target Performance Achievement:**
   - **Target:** 75% accuracy